• Home

 • Protect your mental health: Seek confidential, early support from a trusted GP, psychologist, or psychiatrist.
 Navigating the speak-up process alone is difficult, particularly if it is prolonged.
 What is often labelled “burnout” may instead be an untreated work-related mental injury such as anxiety, depression, or post-traumatic stress disorder.
 With timely, evidence-based care, full recovery is likely.
 Mandatory reporting does not apply when you seek confidential treatment.

 • Where SafeDr fits: The main barrier to WHS compliance is complexity – multiple regulators, dense guidance and shifting legal language.
-SafeDr is a free, 24/7 resource that puts WHS literacy in every doctor’s pocket, replacing fear with practical prevention and protection.
+SafeDr is a free, 24/7 resource that puts WHS literacy in every clinician’s pocket, replacing fear with practical prevention and protection.

-SafeDr: safe doctors deliver safer patient care.
+SafeDr: safe clinicians deliver safer patient care.

 SafeDr seeks your feedback to help us continually update and improve the content and functionality of this site, particularly in addressing issues like bullying in medicine.
 SafeDr is not an advice or support service, and we are unable to respond to your questions or comments regarding workplace abuse or other concerns.